AbdulMoiz77/Banking-App/aboutproject.md

 **Conclusion:**

-This project, my second-ever Python project, was a valuable learning experience in practicing Object-Oriented Programming concepts in a team setting.
+This project, our second-ever Python project, was a valuable learning experience in practicing Object-Oriented Programming concepts in a team setting.
 By using Python's file processing capabilities, we were able to create a functional banking application without relying on a database system.
 The project reinforced our understanding of OOP, teamwork, and provided insights into managing data securely in a file-based system.